Landscape Design and Architecture projects by Southview Design a landscaping design and construction company in Minneapolis St. Paul MN

 Full-service residential landscaping contractor: services include design and construction of patios, hardscapes, swimming pools, retaining walls, outdoor living spaces.

-Whether they are made of natural stone, classic brick, or concrete pavers – walkways in your yard should be easy to travel.
+Whether they are made of natural stone, classic brick, or concrete pavers, walkways in your yard should be easy to travel.
 After all, it's all about the journey more than the destination.

 Width.
 A landscape walkway should be wide enough for two people to walk side-by-side.
-Four feet is the minimum for a front entry walkway but 5 feet is better.
+Four feet is the minimum for a front entry walkway, but 5 feet is better.
 Secondary walkways can be narrower depending on where they are in the yard.

 Shape.
 Small yards benefit from straight walkways.
 Curved sidewalks add interest but are more informal.
 Don’t overdo curves.
 That will take away from the overall look.
 So, consider the style of the home.
 Do you need to emphasize the front entry?
 Then perhaps a straight walkway is best.
 Putting a walkway through a large garden?
 A meandering walkway in your landscape could feel just right.

 Materials.
 When deciding on walkway materials, take your cue from the home.
 Red brick?
-Pavers close in color will make it seem as if the walkway had always been there.
+Pavers close in color will make it seem as if the walkway has always been there.
 Natural Stone?
 Steppers?
 Gravel?
 Poured Concrete?
-Keep in mind poured concrete or pavers are more solid and safer to walk on than steppers or gravel.
+Keep in mind that poured concrete or pavers are more solid and safer to walk on than steppers or gravel.
 Also, in Minnesota, pavers are less likely to crack, but clearing snow and ice can be more challenging.